Learn more about urinary incontinence: introduction

 Botulinum toxin A (Botox) can be injected into the sides of your bladder to treat urge incontinence and overactive bladder syndrome.

-Although the symptoms of incontinence may improve after the injections, you may find it difficult to fully empty your bladder.
+Although the symptoms of incontinence may improve after the injections, you may find it difficult to completely empty your bladder.

 If this happens, you'll need to be taught how to insert a thin, flexible tube called a catheter into your urethra to drain the urine from your bladder.